chasedooley/chasedooley.com-v5.1/content/blog-posts/on-self-reliance-commentary.md

 ***

-> **Nothing can bring you peace but yourself.
-Nothing can bring you peace but the triumph of principles.**
+> **"Nothing can bring you peace but yourself.
+Nothing can bring you peace but the triumph of principles."**

 No external good can bring you peace; you must find it within yourself.
 We are externalized such that we believe in "magical somethings" that can solve all our problems, but such things don't exist.
 Nothing has that magical power: we gain and gain and find ourselves no better.
 This consumption is endorsed by consumer culture.
 It is no wonder why we bounce from things to things, looking for a better thing to suck dry like vampires of happiness.